Self guided tour of Victoria BC from Cruise Port

 Ogden Point Victoria Cruise Ship Terminal

-With the resumption of the 2022 cruise ship season, Victoria’s Ogden Point Cruise ship terminal is the busiest cruise ship port of call in Canada.
+Victoria’s Ogden Point Cruise ship terminal is the busiest cruise ship port of call in Canada.

 It’s a well designed terminal, and easy to find your way around when you disembark your ship, whether you want to locate your shuttle bus for an excursion, or if you’ve decided to simply enjoy the city.

-Cruise ship season at Ogden Point is from late April until early November for 2023 with 350 ships expected during the season.
+Cruise ship season at Ogden Point is from late April until early November for 2024 with 350 ships expected during the season.
 Visit the Greater Victoria Harbour Authority schedule for more details.

 If you’ve not booked an excursion through the cruise line, there are still lots of activities for you to enjoy while in Victoria.